John Alan Coey: Special Air Service

 Though foreign soldiers in the Rhodesian Army were only required to immediately commit to three years' service, Coey volunteered on arrival for at least five.
 He joined the Special Air Service (SAS), an elite commando unit.
 He was one of several foreigners in his barrack room, and they decorated their quarters with the flags of their home countries.
-Coey performed well during his initial training, and was recognised as one of the Rhodesian Army's top recruits of 1972; after passing out in November that year with the rank of trooper, he was picked out in January 1973 for instruction as an officer.
+Coey performed well during his initial training, and was recognized as one of the Rhodesian Army's top recruits of 1972; after passing out in November that year with the rank of trooper, he was picked out in January 1973 for instruction as an officer.
 While training for this new role, he contributed articles to various Rhodesian and South African publications, sending work to the latter under the Afrikaans pseudonym "Johann Coetzee".
-The political and religious views reflected in his journal continued: on 18 September 1973, he expressed profound joy at the overthrow of Chile's Marxist President Salvador Allende, and painted the incident as a victory for Christianity and the West.
+The political and religious views reflected in his journal continued: on September 18, 1973, he expressed profound joy at the overthrow of Chile's Marxist President Salvador Allende, and painted the incident as a victory for Christianity and the West.

 In October 1973, Coey submitted an inflammatory article detailing his views on America's foreign policy to the army magazine, Assegai; the firmly anti-establishment piece, "The Myth of American Anti-communism", was deemed "subversive" by the army, which blocked its publication.
 Coey was removed from the officer training programme soon after, officially because of his "temperament".
 Though disappointed by his expulsion, and suspicious about the true reasoning behind it, Coey did not complain, writing that as an ordinary trooper he would be free to broadcast his views to the public unhindered.

 Coey first saw combat action in November 1973, in a covert external operation in Portuguese Mozambique's north-western Tete Province.
 He enjoyed it, comparing the experience to the American Indian Wars of the 19th century.
 The following month, however, he was informed by his commanding officer that he would be not be used as a paratrooper, and would not be going on patrol again, as he was, in the commander's words, "not worth it".
 Coey felt so humiliated that he considered leaving, but resolved to stay and fight on.
-Despite his commander's order to remain on base, he joined a patrol into Mozambique and crossed the border on 7 January 1974.
+Despite his commander's order to remain on base, he joined a patrol into Mozambique and crossed the border on January 7, 1974.
 The commanding officer flew into a rage when he discovered Coey's insubordination two weeks later, and immediately had him brought back.
-Meanwhile, Coey persevered with "The Myth of American Anti-communism", and secured its publication in the conservative, nationally distributed journal Property and Finance on 7 February 1974.
-Five days later, he was barred from taking part in a parachute exercise with his unit, and on 14 February he was instructed to choose another army corps or regiment by the 18th; the SAS no longer wanted him.
+Meanwhile, Coey persevered with "The Myth of American Anti-communism", and secured its publication in the conservative, nationally distributed journal Property and Finance on February 7, 1974.
+Five days later, he was barred from taking part in a parachute exercise with his unit, and on February 14, he was instructed to choose another army corps or regiment by the 18th; the SAS no longer wanted him.